Swat003/Swat003/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Web Development Projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DSA
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Web Development Projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+-
-- ⚡ Fun fact: ...
+-
 -->

 ### 🧰 Languages and Tools: